gmittal/tansaku/README.md

-# tansaku
+# Tansaku
-Proving a point about building search engines.
+Building a search engine from scratch using JavaScript and some math.